tonethar/IGME-230-Spring-2019/weekly/week-04A-notes.md

+# For February 5th lecture materials..
+See Week 3B.
+RIT's closure has gotten us slightly off schedule.
+We'll catch back up in the coming weeks.

-# Week 4A - CSS Wrapup
+# Week 4A - CSS Wrapup   (Potential material.
+To be updated.)

 ## Topics
 - Navigation